Feeds:

 If they do return for another visit, they prepare for subsequent visits in much the same way as the first.
 The main difference, Diana says is that “we’re not so tense.”

 Also, the introduction may become more personal and friendly.
-“I try to remember something about that person that they shard with me,” Diana says, such as the birth of a grandchild or a trip they have recently taken.
+“I try to remember something about that person that they shared with me,” Diana says, such as the birth of a grandchild or a trip they have recently taken.
 But “the contact is still professional.
 It’s intimate, but it’s not stepping over a line.”

 Trying to sell your work to a gallery can often be difficult and full of anxiety.
 Unsurprisingly, mistakes can be made.
 For instance, Diana recalls “one time when Mitch got so nervous that he put his hand over his mouth, and what he was saying came across as very muffled.
 All I could do was reach over and pull his hand down, and he kind of looked at me like, ‘What are you doing?’
 Then he realized what he had done.”